 But what exactly is a keyboard?
-Definitions get muddled as time goes by – do you know what it really means when someone says they’re a pianist, keyboard player or a synth player?
+Do you know what it really means when someone says they’re a pianist, keyboard player or a synth player?
 With the advent of new keyboard technologies, the lines have become well and truly blurred.

 Learning to play the keyboard is hard enough – and shopping for one can be confusing.
 Join us on a black and white journey to get to know the range of keyboards out there.

 Originally, ‘keyboard’ referred only to part of a traditional acoustic piano.
 Today, its definition is incredibly broad.
-From a cheap 25-key MIDI keyboard to an 88-key stage keyboard with endless sounds – it’s not wrong to call either of these keyboards.
+From a 25-key MIDI keyboard to an 88-key stage behemoth – it’s not wrong to call either of these keyboards.

-Sometimes called arranger keyboards, or stage keyboards, these are what most musicians refer to when they say they play the keyboard.
-These keyboards come jam-packed with features like auto-accompaniment, sequencers, and a huge array of sounds from their built-in synthesizers.
+Sometimes called arranger keyboards, these are what most musicians refer to when they say they play the keyboard.
+These keys come jam-packed with features like auto-accompaniment, sequencers, and a huge array of sounds from their built-in synthesizers.

 Then you have keyboards without synthesizers.
 These are called MIDI keyboards which are controllers that send note data via MIDI.
-They have keys, buttons and knobs which all for controlling sounds generated by other devices, like your laptop, synthesizer or DAW.
+They have keys, buttons and knobs which all control sounds generated by other devices, like your laptop, synthesizer or DAW.

 Unlike a traditional piano, a common calling card of the keyboard is its portability.
 Smaller 61-key models aren’t uncommon, with musicians favouring lighter, more compact options to travel with.
 Being able to walk onto any stage and have the exact sounds you know and love is a massive plus.

-Digital pianos are designed to replicate the sound, feel, and sometimes even the look of an acoustic piano – while being lighter, more affordable and offering more features.
-For a start, the keys are weighted.
-This means the keys are sensitive to the speed and pressure that they are struck, giving the range of dynamics you find on acoustic pianos.
+Digital pianos replicate the sound, feel, and even the look of an acoustic piano – while being lighter, more affordable and offering more features.
+For a start, the keys are weighted – just like a real piano.
+Also, their keys are sensitive to speed and pressure, giving the range of dynamics you find on acoustic pianos.
 Some come with their own cabinet and speakers, and with a range of different sounds to boot.

 These are not just great alternatives to acoustic pianos for players who want to learn the piano, but a legitimate choice for those who are serious about becoming a piano player.

 The world of keyboards can be overwhelming, but when you decide and understand what you want to sound like, you’ll have a fair idea of the features you need.
-So take your time and immerse yourself in the world of keyboards, synths and pianos and you’ll find the one that suits you best.
-Each has their own purpose and role.
+So take your time and immerse yourself in the instrument and you’ll find the one that suits you best.
+Each has its own purpose and role.

-You’ll find a wide range of our keyboards – from brands like Nord to Roland – at the Swee Lee Bras Basah showroom.
+You’ll find a wide range of our keyboards – from brands like Nord to Roland – at our Swee Lee showrooms.
 Head down to give these instruments an audition, and as always, we’re happy to answer any questions and give you a tailored recommendation.